Before You Apply

 -

-Editing: In addition to receiving feedback from moderators, writers will also receive feedback from betas.
-Note that this does NOT mean that all suggestions from betas MUST be followed, but writers should be open to considering them seriously.
+Editing: In addition to receiving feedback from moderators, writers will receive feedback from betas.
+This does NOT mean that all suggestions from betas MUST be followed, but writers should be open to considering them seriously.

 -

-Due to space constraints, writers will also need to be flexible concerning their pieces’ length and formatting to ensure proper printing.
+Due to space constraints, writers must be flexible concerning their pieces’ length and formatting to ensure proper printing.

 -